danja/dreamachine/devlog.md

+**2022-08-02**

+Time to look at the main function of this thing : controlling the big LEDs.

+I've rigged up LEDs on sunglasses with a stereo 3.5mm jack socket.

+Because the LEDs might be out of circuit at times, I'll add a dummy load of 1k or so to their transistor drivers, collector to +ve.

+Now I need to find two free GPIO pins that can do PWM.

+GPIO 32 PWM LED_L
+GPIO 33 PWM LED_R

 **2022-07-30**

 rotary encoders + switches basically working - counting the wrong way, I need to look how the value scaling in the lib works.